 Having a clear understanding of your energy source options and how to apply them could be the difference between winning and losing a job.
 Think outside the box and if in any doubt speak to your manufacturers.

-GSHP’s are traditionally used for heating and hot water in domestic buildings.
-However awareness of their flexible applications and heat sources have opened up new emerging markets, including holiday parks, lodges, forest retreats, care homes, B&B’s, schools, hospitals, golf clubs, farms, offices, lighthouses, house boats, boat sheds, swimming pools, green houses, wood drying facilities, subway stations, community centres, sports centres – as you can see, the list goes on!
-The Non Domestic Renewable Heat Incentive (RHI) allows uses of the generated heat for some industrial practices as well.
+Ground source heat pumps are traditionally used for heating and hot water in domestic buildings.
+However, awareness of their flexible applications and heat sources have opened up new emerging markets, including holiday parks, lodges, forest retreats, care homes, B&Bs, schools, hospitals, golf clubs, farms, offices, lighthouses, house boats, boat sheds, swimming pools, green houses, wood drying facilities, subway stations, community centres, sports centres – as you can see, the list goes on!

 3. District Heating

 District heating provides each home with its own ground source heat pump, ensuring heating and hot water independence.
 The heat network is created by linking multiple properties to a communal ground array, designed to deliver an efficient, reliable and durable source of heat for the life of the property.